ipv6tech/cloud-networking-101/lab/lab8.md

 ## Oracle Cloud Clean-up

+### Step 1: Delete FastConnect Peer from Insight Console

+To delete the Oracle FastConnect peer in the Insight Console
+1. Navigate to the Virtual Network Space
+2. Find the Virtual Router and Oracle FastConnect connection
+3. Press **`Details`** on the Peering.
+4. Press the hamburger icon in the upper right hand corner of the details window.
+5. Press **`Delete Peering`**.

 ### Deprovision Oracle Cloud

 1. In the Oracle Cloud Console navigate to the Fast Connect Service.